Power-Saving Features on Host Systems

 Power saving features added to the chipsets of some CPUs can interfere with data transmission.
-Adjusting the settings of some of these features may address image loss when running Pixelink IEEE 1394 (FireWire) cameras at higher data rates.
+Adjusting the settings of some of these features may address streaming performance issue with Pixelink cameras at higher data rates.
+The affects of these power saving features can be particularly apparent when running IEEE 1394 (Firewire) cameras, as the resulting lower CPU performance may not be sufficient to meet the real-time demands of the 1394 bus.

 Frame loss may result from the CPU entering an idle state.
-Pixelink provides a command line utility to disable CPU idle states, which can be used with Vista and Windows 7.
+Pixelink provides a command line utility to disable CPU idle states, which can be used with Windows operating systems.
 For more information about usage and parameters, run PxLProcessorIdle from the command prompt.

 The parameters are:

-- hide – Hides the idle state control of all power schemes.
-This control is hidden by default, and is only available with Windows Vista and newer.
+hide – Hides the idle state control of all power schemes.

-- expose - Un-hides the idle state control for all power schemes from (it's default) hidden state.
-Only available with Windows Vista and newer.
+expose - Un-hides the idle state control for all power schemes from (it's default) hidden state.

-Pixelink has found that the C1E Enhanced Halt State can cause frame loss.
-This is primarily due to C1E slowing the transfer of image data off the FireWire host adapter card, which results in FIFO overflows.
+Pixelink has found that the C1E Enhanced halt State can be particularly problematic.
+This is best typified when streaming 1394 images, as the C1E slows the transfer of image data off the FireWire host adapter card, resulting in FIFO overflows.
 In some cases, it is possible to disable this feature in the host system's BIOS.
 The RightMark CPU Clock Utility, described in the following section, can also be used to disable the C1E state.
 Please review their system requirements for the software.

 Popdown/Popup Mode on Laptop/Notebook Computers